stanford-mast/reflex/README.md

 ## License and Copyright

+ReFlex is free software.
+You can redistribute and/or modify the code under the terms of the BSD License.

 Copyright 2017 the Board of Trustees of Leland Stanford Junior University

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: